 I believe it’s a problem coming from the original image and the accuracy.
 The program will convert pixels into math expressions.
 The algorithm is designed to understand the shapes and color, but still sees pixels.
 Depending on the resolution of the original and how the algorithm is designed, you might get a pixelated image but in vectors.

 Also, if your picture has shadows, gradients, or several shades of colors, the software will try to find the closest average color of the gradations, turning it into color patches.

 Automatic vectorization is better with flat images, with just 1 to 4 colors and no shadows or lights in it.

 Software like Adobe Illustrator and Corel Draw also include an automatic converter, however, in the case you already have any of these programs, the better you can do is recreated it to get the best of a quality vector file.

 Option #2: Do it your self.

 The second option is Do-it-your-self.
-There are some software that can help you to do this.
-As previously commented, Adobe Illustrator and Corel Draw are the best options to work with vector images, but these programs are not cheap and probably are a big investment if you want only to convert your logo to vector format.
+There is some software that can help you to do this.
+As previously commented, Adobe Illustrator and Corel Draw are the best options to work with vector images, but these programs are not cheap and probably are a large investment if you want only to convert your logo to vector format.

 But if you are a casual user of vector graphics, you may download other free software like Inkscape that may help you on your purpose.